anionic/jpl-nav/docs/JavaApiOverview.md

 returns `true` if the Prolog query *teaches(aristotle, alexander)* is provable, and `false` otherwise.
 In this example, the Prolog query is a ground term, so the "solution" to the query is merely a truth value, and is given by the `hasNext()` method.

-Where a query contains variables, on the other hand, its execution yields a sequence of bindings of the variables' names to **Term**s.
-JPL uses a `java.util.Map<String, Term>` (implemented as a
+Where a query contains variables, on the other hand, its execution yields a sequence of bindings of the variables' names to `Term` instances.
-`java.util.HashMap`) to represent these bindings; the objects in the map are `org.jpl7.Term` instances, keyed (uniquely) by the `String` names of their associated variables.
+JPL uses a `java.util.Map<String, Term>` (implemented as a `java.util.HashMap`) to represent these bindings;
+the objects in the map are `org.jpl7.Term` instances, keyed (uniquely) by the `String` names of their associated variables.

-For example, to print all of Aristotle's pupils, i.e., all the bindings of **X** which satisfy *teaches(aristotle,X)*, one could write
+For example, to print all of Aristotle's pupils, i.e. all the bindings of `X` which satisfy `teaches(aristotle,X)`, one could write

 ```java
 Query q = new Query("teaches", new Term[] {new Atom("aristotle"), new Variable("X")});